Why do we have a Governing Body?

 Governing Body meetings involving all governors are held six times a year, but in addition there are several committees and task and finish groups that meet regularly.
 Most governors serve on one or more of these.
 Governors rarely need to take a formal vote with a show of hands.
 Instead, an issue is debated and governors move towards agreement.

 The Corporation has a special relationship with some senior managers.
 The Corporation decides which positions will be ‘senior post holders’ and it interviews and directly appoints these people.
-There are currently four senior post holders – the Principal, the Deputy Principal, the Vice-Principal: Corporate Planning and Performance and the HR Manager.
+There are currently four senior post holders – the Chief Executive and Group Principal, the Group Executive Director Quality and Standards, the Group Executive Director Planning and Infrastructure and the Group Executive Director Finance.
 Only the Corporation has the power (authority) to appoint, discipline or dismiss them.
 This gives senior post holders some independence.
 The Corporation decides the pay and conditions of service of the senior post holders and also of the Clerk to the Corporation.

 Other responsibilities of the Corporation are:

 - Deciding what kind of educational services the college offers, setting the college’s aims and watching over its activities;